FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 TIMETWOFT.OUT

     This file reports the grid element number, the x- and y-coordinates and the initial time to two feet of depth.
-    The time to two feet of depth can be plot- ted in FLO-2D MapCrafter.
+    The time to two feet of depth can be plotted in FLO-2D MapCrafter.
     This file is typically used for dam and levee breach analysis.

         - Grid element